chaneswin/AnkiTemplate/transZH/Readme.md

 ## Bugs
-Some incorrect words show when translating.
+Some incorrect words show with translate.

 ## Compatibility